Zum Hauptbereich springen Zum Fußbereich springen

 Social Work and Exclusion

-An international study programme in English - March to July 2024
+An international study programme in English - March to July each year

 How do you work in different fields of social work and special education?
 International fields of social work such as migration, political crisis and processes of globalization play a mayor role in learning social work today.
 With the nowadays challenges for social work, it is safe to say that international qualification in social work becomes more essential than ever.
 And that is why you will be profiting from our curriculum of “Social Work and Exclusion”, which we offer each summer semester at our campuses in Muenster and Cologne.
 It will help gain knowledge, skills and experiences in social work practice and theory.